 These are the words of Joseph Uscinski, Associate Professor of Political Science at the University of Miami.
 In this newsletter (and complimentary podcast) we discuss how belief in conspiracy theories remain stable; that the problem of people disappearing down conspiratorial rabbit holes is no worse than it’s ever been.

-Reflecting on "James", the Reddit user whose theory got out of control (subscribers only)
+Reflecting on "James", the Reddit user whose theory got out of control (for paying members)

 Our interview with the man who kicked off a conspiracy theory ended with a call from the police, a lot of discussion, and time for us to reflect.